RDFLib/pySHACL/README.md

                         A file containing the SHACL Shapes Graph.
   -e [ONT], --ont-graph [ONT]
-                        A file path or URL to a document containing extra ontological information to mix into the data graph.
+                        A file path or URL to a document containing extra ontological information.
+RDFS and OWL definitions from this are used to inoculate the DataGraph.
   -i {none,rdfs,owlrl,both}, --inference {none,rdfs,owlrl,both}
                         Choose a type of inferencing to run against the Data Graph before validating.